opnfv/clover/docs/logging.rst

 This rule specifies that all instances of ``newlog.logentry`` that matches the expression will be handled by the specified handler ``handler.fluentd``.
 We shall explain ``instances`` and ``handler`` later.
-The expression ``true`` means whenever a request arrive at Mixer, it will trigger the actions defined belows.
+The expression ``true`` means whenever a request arrives at Mixer, it will trigger the actions defined below.

 ``rule`` is a custom resource definition from `Istio installation`_.